 Here’s some pictures from my solo trip to the Lake District.

 Here’s a full woodland camping trip sleeping in the Jimny.
 I had a fantastic nights sleep.
-Arguably better than the roof tent so far.
+Arguably better than the roof tent so far in the colder weather.

 2 person set up